(Also known as Arthroscopic Knee Surgery, Knee Arthroscope)

 What is knee arthroscopy?

-Knee arthroscopy is a minimally invasive surgical procedure that is used to investigate structures within the knee joint and treat a variety of knee conditions (such as a meniscal tear, ligament tear or arthritis).
+Knee arthroscopy is a minimally invasive surgical procedure that is used to investigate structures within the knee joint and treat a variety of knee conditions (such as a meniscal tear, ligament tear or knee arthritis).
 This is usually performed by inserting a small camera (arthroscope) into the knee joint via small incisions or portals (usually of less than 1cm in length).
-Other tiny instruments capable of cutting or shaving tissue within the knee joint may be inserted through other small incisions if required.
+Other tiny instruments capable of cutting, shaving or repairing tissue within the knee joint may be inserted through other small incisions if required.

 The knee joint primarily comprises of the union of two bones: the long bone of the thigh (femur) and the shin bone (tibia) (figure 1).
 The knee cap (patella) also sits on top of the femur forming the patellofemoral joint.
 Between the bone ends of the femur and tibia are 2 round discs made of cartilage called the medial (inner) and lateral (outer) meniscus (figure 1).
 Articular cartilage also lines the joint surfaces of the femur, tibia and patella.
 The articular cartilage and menisci act as shock absorbers, cushioning the impact of the bones on each other during weight-bearing activity.
 In addition, strong ligaments and connective tissue hold the bones of the knee together, giving it stability.